django-cms/django-cms/docs/introduction/06-integrating_applications.rst

     **Adding templates to the project or to the application?**

     Earlier, we added new templates to the project.
-We could equally well have have added ``templates/polls/base.html`` inside ``polls_cms_integration``.
+We could equally well have added ``templates/polls/base.html`` inside ``polls_cms_integration``.
 After all, that's where we're going to be doing all the other integration work.

     However, we'd now have an application that makes assumptions about the name of the template it should extend (see